sebastienserre/connect-your-nuki-smartlock/readme.txt

 == Frequently Asked Questions ==
 = How to connect my Smartlock ? =
-You need to get an API token to https://web.nuki.io/#/login Official doc to get it: https://developer.nuki.io/page/nuki-web-api-1-4/3#heading--api-tokens
+You need to get an API token to [Nuki Web](https://web.nuki.io/#/login) Official doc to get it: [doc](https://developer.nuki.io/page/nuki-web-api-1-4/3#heading--api-tokens)

 = Is it possible to connect several smartlock ? =
 Yes, from version 0.5.0, Connect Your Nuki Smartlock will list all Nuki Smartlock connected to your NukiWeb account